vihari/slides/mlr_iitb.md

 ###### Over-fitting is not the problem ######
 ![Overfitting not a problem](md_slides/_images/lb_vs_sb/not_overfitting.png)

-Note: In both SB and LB cases, the network is trained so as not to deteriorate on test data.
+Note: In both SB and LB cases, the network is trained so as not to deteriorate on validation data.